ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 ### Panel 5 — But the system was built for people, not fish
 - Dams block salmon from the cold upstream water where they used to spawn
 - Water taken out is water not flowing downstream
-- Straight channels move water efficiently and give young fish nowhere to rest
+- Straight channels move water efficiently and give young fish nowhere to rest, and they don't grow food like floodplains and wetlands
 - *Hinge:* none of this was done to hurt salmon.
 It's what happens when a system is designed for one job and asked to do another